openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 abutcher-oidc.s3.us-east-1.amazonaws.com
 ```

-This will operate in one of two ways depending on which other parts of this EP for other components are adopted:
-specifically HyperShift/Rosa adding CCO with these token-aware changes or continuing with the current support for the
+This will operate in the following manner: HyperShift/Rosa adding an updated CCO with these token-aware changes.
-pod identity webhook.

 CCO's token-aware mode will work by adding, for example for STS, a "role-arn"-type field on operator added
 CredentialsRequest objects.
 This is a new API field on the CredentialsRequest spec.
 When CCO acquires a